Hiking into the Canyons of the Ancients National Monument

 Canyons of the Ancients was designated a National Monument by President Clinton in 1999.
 It encompasses over 166,000 acres and has the highest known density of archaeological sites in the nation.

-Beginning on Kelly Place property, you can
+Beginning on Kelly Place property, your guide will

 enter the Canyons of the Ancients Monument via a small

 The trail leads gently upward along a ridge between two canyons until you reach an upper cliff--the White Rim.
-You will typically travel from 5,500 feet above sea level to 6,900 feet in two miles.
+You will typically hike from 5,500 feet above sea level to 6,900 feet in two miles.

 If you are taking the full day hike, your